KJHJason/Cultured-Downloader-CLI/README.md

   pixiv_fanbox Download from Pixiv Fanbox

 Flags:
-      --download_path string   Configure the path to download the files to and save it for future runs.
+  -p, --dl_path string   Configure the path to download the files to and save it for future runs.
                          Otherwise, the program will use the current working directory.
                          Note:
                          If you had used the "-download_path" flag before or had used the Cultured Downloader Python program, the program will automatically use the path you had set.
   -h, --help             help for cultured-downloader-cli -v, --version          version for cultured-downloader-cli

 Use "cultured-downloader-cli [command] --help" for more information about a command.
 ```